 I stood at the finish line for all these events and the joy I felt there was palpable.
 It moved me to see the positive impact that fundraising had on the lives of participants…how they would all go above and beyond to do something to support the mission they felt strongly about.
 It was clear that a community could actually make a change by joining forces.
 I soon realised that what had first been an interest had, in fact, become a passion.

-In the spring of 2015, I met Jillian in the Netherlands and recognised in them the same passion I had for peer-to-peer fundraising.
-So, joining PeerWorks Consulting as an Associate was simply the next logical step.
+In the spring of 2015, I met Jillian in the Netherlands and recognised in her the same passion I had for peer-to-peer fundraising.
+So, joining PeerWorks Consulting as a Consultant was simply the next logical step.
 I strongly believe all charities deserve the opportunity to discover the power of peer-to-peer fundraising.
 At PeerWorks we make this happen.

 Keiron is a well-traveled, well-versed ‘data geek’ that has a wide range of experience from consulting in multinationals to teaching 10 year olds Mathematics.
 He is most comfortable in shorts and flip flops around the fire.

 Keiron is a South African citizen that had a business orientated education and has performed many project and strategy related roles.
 During his studies Keiron was actively involved in his community through active roles in the Volunteer Firefighting Unit and the South African Police Service.

 After finishing his Finance degree he joined the Shell Graduate Recruitment Program and has performed many functions within Shell South Africa as well as Europe.
 These roles have spanned Pricing Strategy, SAP Rollouts, Change Management and many process optimisation roles.One of the highlights of his career was being seconded to the Queen Elizabeth Prize for Engineering based at the Royal Academy of Engineering in London, where he was part of the team that launched the inaugural prize.